-Kentucky burning commercially grown hemp with too much THC
+“Up in smoke: Kentucky burns hemp with too much THC”

 LOUISVILLE, Ky.
-(AP) — Kentucky agriculture officials say they’re burning a fraction of the hemp crop being grown for commercial purposes because it contains a higher level of a psychoactive compound than is legally allowed.
+(AP) — Kentucky agriculture officials say they burned a fraction of the hemp crop being grown in the state for commercial purposes because it contained a higher level of a psychoactive compound than is legally allowed.

-Brent Burchett is director of plant marketing for the state agriculture department.
-He says the state’s bound by law to destroy the 100 pounds (45 kilograms) in question because their THC level exceeded 0.3 percent, the limit set by Congress and followed by the state.

-Grower Lyndsey Todd cultivated the hemp to be turned into medicine.
-Todd says her product is not psychoactive and that the 0.3 percent THC limit is an “unrealistic number.”
+About 100 pounds (45 kilograms) of hemp were burned Thursday, said Brent Burchett, director of plant marketing for the state agriculture department.

 Hemp and marijuana are the same species, but hemp usually has a negligible amount of THC, the psychoactive compound that gives marijuana users a high.
+The hemp in question, part of last year’s crop, was being burned because it contained a level of THC exceeding 0.3 percent, Burchett said.
+That’s the limit set by Congress and followed by the state.

+Grower Lyndsey Todd cultivated most of the burned hemp, which was to be turned into medicine.
+Todd said her product was not psychoactive and that the 0.3 percent THC limit is an “unrealistic number.”

 Most Read Stories

-Note: This story has been clarified to reflect that Todd cultivated most, but not all of the 100 pounds (45 kilograms) being burned.